June 17, 2020

 As always remembering our dear friend, Lesleigh Turner.

-The festival, located in London, Ontario in Southwestern Ontario, Canada, is looking for short plays of any genre running 30 minutes or less.
+The festival, located in London, Ontario in Southwestern Ontario, Canada, features short plays of any genre running 30 minutes or less.
 Original scripts are encouraged.
 The number of plays accepted will be dictated by the total performance time.
 Competitors are responsible for acquiring rights to plays and paying any royalties.
 The London One Act Festival reserves the right to decline or accept material based on length, genre or graphic nature of subject material.
 There is a $50.00 registration fee, which is refunded depending on box office receipts.

 Cheques will be returned to groups not selected.
 For those plays accepted, the registration money may be refunded, depending on ticket sales, at the end of the festival.
 Accepted plays that are withdrawn by the directors after the orientation date (TBA) will not have their registration fee refunded.